alockwood05/angular-async-script-directive/README.md

-# angular-dynamic-modules
+# angular-async-script-directive
-Experimentation with angular to get modules to load on the fly / lazy.
+Experimentation with angular to get mini js apps to load on the fly.
+Starting off with proof of concept, non-angular apps/javascript bits.

 Writing in here is some thoughts outloud, exuse any typos or incomplete thoughts, occassionally the thoughts don't make it all the way to the keyes when I'm whipping through a demo project of my own.
 Welcome to the playground :).

-## What do I want this app to look like?
-The goal of this app is going to be to demonstrate a directive that will enable a directive module to be loaded asynch.
-This will allow for components to be developed and deployed and separately from the main application.
-This architecture will support larger applications that are built in a micro services context.
+## Goal

+Load a mini app within an angular app via an angular directive.

 ## Starting place